3.14.1. Rules for drawing ground transport items

 If you're absolutely sure that a bus doesn't actually stop in the locality (despite register and bus station data saying otherwise), don't draw the stop there.Note.

-Inter-city routes can act like suburban routes in cases when suburban traffic is difficult or inaccessible and passengers have to resort to inter-city transport to travel the area.
+Inter-city routes can act like suburban routes in cases when suburban service is canceled or hindered and passengers have to resort to inter-city transport to travel within the area.

 Draw tram stops at the spot where passengers wait for the tram to arrive.